 When Should I Seek Anger Management?

 An individual is encouraged to seek out anger management counseling when there is evidence that their anger is negatively impacting their life.
-If you're consistently having difficulty managing your anger, if your relationships are suffering, if other people in your life have told you that you need to get help, if you've tried everything on your own only to wind up chronically frustrated, it's time to seek out anger management to harness your anger before it takes over your life.
+If you're consistently having difficulty managing your anger, if your relationships are being impacted, if other people in your life have told you that you need to get help, if you've tried everything on your own only to wind up chronically frustrated, it may be time to seek out anger management to harness your anger before it takes over your life.

 Anger Management Required By Court Order